Rainbow Flag Award

 How does it work?

 Participating schools and colleges work towards completing the award through a year-long process** of self-assessment with ongoing support, monitoring and feedback from The Kite Trust, to meet set standards in six areas of school/college life:

 Supportive governors and parents

-Schools that take part in this project will have help to meet:
+Schools and colleges that take part in the Rainbow Flag Award will be supported to meet:

 - Their legal requirements to ensure LGBTQ+ inclusion in schools/colleges;

 - The Ofsted requirement for them to be effective in tackling LGBTQ+phobic/ HBT bullying;